Ssruno/punching-nat-test-bed/nebula-with-simple-nodes/README.md

 ### Description

 There is one lighthouse (lighthouse1) that is connected to the router.
-Gateway A and B have a SNAT configured. **To this point, "node-a1" that belongs to the Site A can not reach "node-b1" that belong to Site B and viceversa.** The nodes can reach the Lighthouse without problems.
+Gateway A and B have a SNAT configured.
+After many trials, we added a delay to the router with the *tc* command (more details in the section below).
+Before the delay **"node-a1" that belongs to the Site A could not reach "node-b1" that belong to Site B and vice versa.** In any case the nodes can reach the given Lighthouse without problems.
+After applying the delay, finally "node-a1" and "node-b1" can communicate; the purpose of the delay is to emulate the real delay on the Internet.

+#### Before applied delay

 From the "node-a1" we try to ping "node-b1", no success.
 ```